Scale-Space Hypernetworks for Efficient Biomedical Imaging: Introduction

 \section{Introduction}

-Convolutional Neural Networks (CNNs) have become ubiquitous in computer vision~\citep{khan2020survey}.
-Driven by the availability of massive datasets, popular models use large numbers of parameters to exploit the growing amount of information~\citep{resnet,efficientnet}.
-These models require large amounts of computation, most often necessitating hardware accelerators like GPUs or TPUs for training and inference~\citep{tpu}.
-The computational burden at training time increases infrastructure costs and at inference time it limits deployment, specially in resource-constrained applications~\citep{szeEfficient,sze-energy-aware}.
-In turn, the increase in computation induced by large machine learning models leads to increased energy requirements whose associated carbon emissions have a considerable environmental impact~\citep{DBLP:journals/corr/abs-2104-10350}.

-These concerns have led researchers to explore a variety of techniques for minimizing computational requirements while maintaining accuracy.
-Common strategies include quantization~\citep{hubara2016binarized,jacob2018quantization,rastegari2016xnor}, pruning~\citep{blalock2020state,google-state-of-sparsity,han-prune-quant-huff,janowsky_pruning_1989}, and factoring~\citep{chollet2017xception,jaderberg2014speeding,xie2017aggregated}, which focus on reducing the parameter count and the size of the convolutional kernels.
-These methods usually introduce a trade-off between model accuracy and efficiency and require training multiple models in order to select the best model based on considerations regarding both metrics.
-These strategies do not explore reducing the spatial dimensions of the inputs to convolutional layers as a way to reduce the cost of convolutions.
+Convolutional Neural Networks (CNNs) are a widely-used and fundamental tool in medical image analysis~\citep{balakrishnan2019voxelmorph,nnunet,khan2020survey,attnunet,ronneberger2015u}.
+However, their practical deployment is hindered by their high computational requirements, especially in resource-constrained environments often encountered in medical applications~\citep{szeEfficient,sze-energy-aware}.
+This has led to techniques to lower computational demands while preserving model accuracy.
+Popular strategies to address this issue encompass quantization~\citep{hubara2016binarized,jacob2018quantization,rastegari2016xnor}, pruning~\citep{blalock2020state,google-state-of-sparsity,han-prune-quant-huff,janowsky_pruning_1989}, and factoring~\citep{chollet2017xception,jaderberg2014speeding,xie2017aggregated}, which focus on reducing the parameter count and the size of the convolutional kernels.
+These techniques invariably introduce a trade-off between model accuracy and computational efficiency.
+To understand this trade-off, developers need to train many models and select the best performing one based on a balance of the aforementioned metrics.

-Most modern CNN architectures repeatedly reduce the spatial scale of the features in their architectures by using spatial pooling operations such as max-pooling or strided convolutions.
-In practice, most network designs downscale by a factor of two~\citep{resnet,densenet,alexnet,efficientnet}, without considering other possibilities.
-This can be inefficient, since the amount of rescaling of intermediate features plays a major role in network efficiency, because the cost of convolution operations is proportional to the spatial dimensions of the input feature maps.

-Some research does explore alternative rescaling strategies~\citep{graham2014fractional,kuen2018stochastic,lee2016generalizing,yu2014mixed,zhang2019making} or very recently optimizing the rescaling layers as part of training~\citep{jin2021learning,shape_adaptor,riad2022learning}.
-However, these techniques either do not explore multiple rescaling factors, or jointly optimize the amount of rescaling while training for a fixed, pre-defined metric.
-Such approaches do not fully characterize the trade-off between model accuracy and the amount of rescaling performed in rescaling layers.